haesoljung04/CSE185-Final-Project/README.md

 ## Installation Instructions
 NOTE: currently only working on datahub so please test on there...

+First and foremost, just `git clone` this whole thing.
 To install the required libraries contained in the `requirements.txt` file, you can use `pip`.
 For example:

 ```bash